UltiNaruto/SOR_AP_Randomizer/src/data/setup_en.md

 - A Megadrive/Genesis rom of Streets of Rage 1 (W) (REV00).
 For now, no other versions are supported.
 There's no plans for Game Gear/Master System versions at all.

+- BizHawk :
+  - 2.7
-- BizHawk (recommended 2.9.1 since I used it for tests)
+  - 2.9.1 (recommended since I use it for tests)

 ## Setup